-Kripalu Guest Stories: Chrisanne Douglas
+Kripalu Guest Stories: Chrisanne D.

 I live only two hours from Kripalu, but in my 10-plus years of living in Massachusetts, I had yet to visit.
 Then, after a long New England winter and a family trip to Disney World, I was ready for a quiet break.
-A friend and I decided to come for an R&R weekend.
+A friend and I decided to come for an R&R Retreat.

 Before I had children, I attended yoga classes three or four times a week at a hot-yoga studio near my office in Boston.
 Making time for myself was easier then, and guilt-free.
 Now, with two young children to take care of, making time for myself not only seems like a challenge but an indulgence.
 As a mother and a woman, it’s easy to get caught up in the daily routines of caring for my family, making sure everyone else is happy.
 This yoga retreat was about taking time for me again.

 Walking in the door to Kripalu, I felt completely at ease.
 The space was inviting and open, the people friendly and warm.
 The beauty of an R&R weekend was that our schedule was completely up to us.
 There were no demands or expectations on me or my time.
 I could focus on taking care of myself for two whole days!